arkency/posts/posts/2017-12-22-using-ruby-parser-and-ast-tree-to-find-deprecated-syntax.md

 end
 ```

+or be even more complex/nested.

-I did not want to look over all possible files and callbacks to figure out whether there is a statement like that or not.
+I did not want to look at all possible files and callbacks to figure out whether there is a statement like that or not.
 I decided to use [a ruby parser](https://github.com/whitequark/parser) and check the AST for blocks which have a return statement.

 I am not super skilled in using this gem or its binaries.
 I know it can be used for [rewriting Ruby in Ruby](https://whitequark.org/blog/2013/04/26/lets-play-with-ruby-code/) because my coworkers used it for doing big rewrites across big Rails apps.
 But I've never played with it before myself.
 This was my first approach.
 And I think it went fine :)